Ondine Seabrook, mostly known as Onnie or to a few of us as Cron, has been a life long and dear friend of ours at SAUCE.

 Learning how to get ‘in the mood’ is actually really important to my practice because my work is so quick and spontaneous yet also carefully thought out.
 I like to start with a coffee, I always make myself wait until I get to the studio.
 The mornings are the best time for me.
 If I start doing something else before the studio I’m screwed for the day.

 Just doing things that make you feel good in general so that when you arrive to the studio you’re in a good mood.
-It's also just as important to learn when you need to leave (otherwise you can end up waisting materials) and do something out of your routine to stimulate yourself, it can be extremely rewarding.
+It's also just as important to learn when you need to leave (otherwise you can end up waisting materials) and do something out of your routine to stimulate yourself.
 For me and a lot of other artists that I’ve spoken with, figuring out & learning all of these little things are actually a really important part of being an artist.

 What’s next on the agenda for you?